Sttark/blind_control/README.md

    http://blind-control-hub.local:5001/
    ```

-### Deploying to a New Raspberry Pi
+### Setting Up a New Controller

-A deployment script is included to make it easy to set up the blind control system on a new Raspberry Pi:
+To set up the blind control system on a new Raspberry Pi:

 1. SSH into your Raspberry Pi:
    ```